waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Team Builder Agent:** An agent that could analyze my PC box Pokémon and a known opponent's roster to suggest an optimal team composition for major battles.

 ## B. Untested Assumptions Log
-- **Snorlax & POKé FLUTE (Route 12):** I assume the POKé FLUTE will awaken the Snorlax blocking Route 12, based on mechanics from other games. **Test Plan:** After exiting Rock Tunnel, travel to Route 12, stand adjacent to the Snorlax, and use the POKé FLUTE from the item menu.

-- Saffron Guard & Drink (SOLVED): Gave a drink to the guard at the Route 5 gatehouse, which granted access to Saffron City.
-This confirms the hypothesis.